NUSTM/FacialMMT/README.md

 ***

-### Facial sequences of real speaker in MELD dataset

--

 ### Data and pretrained models preparation

 - For ease of reproducibility, you can download the corresponding data and models from the link below and organize it as follows.
 Afterwards, you should modify the `FacialMMT/preprocess_data/T+A+V/*_facseqs_160_paths_final.json` file to your own path.